hitaldev/hitaldev/README.md

 - 👋 Hi, We are @hitaldev team
 - 👀 We are interested in developing and teaching amazing things
-- 🌱 We teach flutter
-We are free to accept projects.
+- 🌱 We are free to accept projects.
 You can find our CV here: https://hitaldev.github.io/

 <!---